-Ketogenic diet is a low carbohydrate, high fat diet which will force the body to go into ketosis.
-The recommended intake of carbohydrate and protein per day is 20% and 20% to 25% of total calorie intake respectively.
+A ketogenic diet is a low carbohydrate, high-fat diet which will force the body to go into ketosis.
+The recommended intake of carbohydrates and protein per day is 20% and 20% to 25% of total calorie intake respectively.
 The recommended fat intake ranges from 60% to 80% for a mild to strict ketogenic diet.
 During ketosis, the body will burn fats for energy instead of using glucose from carbohydrates.
 As a result, the body may experience weight loss.

 Guide to Keto Diet

 A simple guide for those going on a keto diet is to avoid sugar and starches – e.g. ice cream, rice, pasta, potatoes, and bubble tea.
 Instead, one should consume more of meat, eggs, avocados, cheese, fatty fish (e.g. salmon, sardine and tuna), and nuts (e.g. pecan, macadamia and walnut).
 For a mild to a strict keto diet, the recommended intake of carbs, fat, and protein are 20%, 60%-80%, and 20%-25% respectively.

 Possible Side Effects

 Even though keto diet is relatively easy to follow and has a huge ton of health benefits, it can come with side effects too.
 A small group of people that have started on the diet have experienced keto flu.
 It is similar to normal flu and is a result of the body adapting to the reduced intake of carbohydrates.
 Some symptoms of keto flu include headache, muscle cramps, poorer concentration, dizziness, nausea, and irritability.
 These symptoms tend to last for a few days to a week.